-While social distancing is recommended and wearing a mask/facial covering is now a requirement in many areas due to the viral outbreak, practicing good hygiene (e.g. frequent hand-washing) and keeping your immune system in optimal shape are both integral in protecting yourself and your health.
+While social distancing is recommended and wearing a mask/facial covering is now a requirement in many areas due to the viral outbreak, practicing good hygiene (e.g. frequent hand-washing) and keeping your immune system in optimal shape are integral in protecting yourself and your health.
 Here are some simple tips to strengthen your immunity that start from home.

 EASY WAYS TO BOOST YOUR IMMUNE SYSTEM

 1. Stay hydrated

 It’s important to drink enough water to stay healthy on a regular basis, and more so now that it’s summer and we are in the middle of a pandemic.
 Drinking enough water helps your body naturally eliminate bacteria and toxins that can make you sick.

 Blood flow relies on proper hydration to circulate well and transport nutrients, cells, and more to keep the body functioning optimally.
 Dehydration slows this, and other, functions down, leaving you susceptible to illness.

 Stay on top of hydration by drinking the recommended 64 ounces per day.
 Water with a squeeze of lemon, or water with a few berries thrown in, are delicious, healthy options.
 And the summer season is the perfect time to give our favorite fruit some love.
 Watermelon has a water content of 92%, so, snack on a watermelon slice or pour some cool watermelon juice to sip on.